rolling-scopes-school/tasks/tasks/piskel-animation-player.md

 - You CAN use preprocessors

 ### How to deliver
-You work should be based on your implementation of [CodeJam Pallete](./codejam-pallete.md).
+Your work should be based on your implementation of [CodeJam Pallete](./codejam-pallete.md).
 At the beginning of the work create a branch from `codejam-dom-pallete` called `animation-player`.
 Then please follow the [general requirements from stage 2](https://github.com/rolling-scopes-school/docs/blob/master/ru/stage2-tasks-requirements.md).